heartstchr/heartstchr.github.io/docs/projects/index.md

         software: "Web / IOS APP",
         features: [
             {
-                name:'Search for bus by chosing from destination and to destination in Malaysia for dates' },
+                name:'Search for a bus by choosing from the destination and to the destination in Malaysia for dates.'
+            },
             {
                 name:'Sort and filter on available buses'